New Jersey healthcare institutions’ stellar qualities are increasingly recognized via awards.

-St. Joseph’s Healthcare System was also recognized with numerous awards in 2014, includingU.S.
+St. Joseph’s Health was also recognized with numerous awards in 2014, includingU.S.
 News & World Report’s “Best Regional Hospitals”; “Most Wired” by the American Hospital Association in Hospital & Health Networks; “150 Great Places to Work in Healthcare” by Becker’s ASC Review/Becker’s Hospital; and Maternity Care Excellence Award by Healthgrades.
 The hospital also earned Hospital Safety Score letter grades of “A” by The Leapfrog Group for overall performance in keeping patients safe from preventable harm and medical errors.

-“Awards and recognitions provide communities – which include employees, physicians, patients and their families, and medical/clinical students across the state and region – with additional assurances that patients consistently receive superior care by top quality clinicians at [our hospital],” says Kevin J. Slavin, president and chief executive officer of St. Joseph’s Healthcare System.
+“Awards and recognitions provide communities – which include employees, physicians, patients and their families, and medical/clinical students across the state and region – with additional assurances that patients consistently receive superior care by top quality clinicians at [our hospital],” says Kevin J. Slavin, president and chief executive officer of St. Joseph’s Health.
 “These awards bring a tremendous amount of pride and sense of accomplishment for our physicians and the members of our employee family who live the mission, vision and values at St. Joseph’s, and embody a true passion for healing.”

 Hackensack University Medical Center has also been consistently awarded with accolades fromU.S.
 News & World Report; it’s among the top 30 hospitals in the nation to have 10 or more national specialty rankings in U.S. News & World Report’s 2014-2015 “Best Hospitals” rankings.
 While only three percent earned a national ranking in even one specialty, HackensackUMC earned 11.
 In addition to the Joseph M. Sanzari Children’s Hospital recently being named among its top 50 “Best Children’s Hospitals” for neurology and neurosurgery, HackensackUMC also received national rankings in specialties including cancer, cardiology and heart surgery, pulmonology, urology and others.
 Also under the U.S. News & World Report rankings, HackensackUMC earned the distinction of being New Jersey’s No. 1 hospital.